TpRedNinja/Assassins-Creed-Autosplitters-and-loadremovers/README.md

  Assassin's Creed Chronicles China:

  	-Autosplits on end screen
 	-Shows IGT if you want it to
  	-Works on steam may work on ubi connect but no ubi plus

 Assassin's Creed Chronicles India:

-	-Work in progress but expect the same features as China
+	-Autosplits on EndScreen couldnt be asked to get the igt sorry

  Assassin's Creed Chronicles Russia:

- 	-Work in progress but expect the same features as China and India
+ 	-Autosplits on EndScreen couldnt be asked to get the igt sorry